Experience

 Popular Topics

-68W32 adaptation Aho-Corasik algebraic technique algorithm algorithms alignment alignment score ALPACA alphabet size Anchor-based strategy ancient DNA Approximability approximate match approximate pattern matching approximate repeats approximation Approximation algorithm approximation algorithms APX assembly autocorrelation award bacteria Bacterial genomes Basic Period binary alphabet Binary Vector binding binding site bioinformatics Biological Physics (physics.bio-ph) biophysics BLAST bounds Burrows-Wheeler cancer cancer stem cell cDNA character Characterisation chemical mark chromatin chromosome circular permutation cluster analysis clustering clustering algorithms coding coiled coil Collinear fragment chaining common word Comparative genomics complexity compressed data structures compression compression algorithms compression gain computer science Concat-Cycles concensus string conformation Connectivity cross-over cyclic cover Cyclic string cyclic strings Cytoplasmic Male Sterility Data compression data structure Data structures Data Structures and Algorithms (cs.DS) database DCJ de Bruijn graph diagnostic discrete line DNA dominance order double cut and join duplication dynamic programming edit distance encoding enumeration epitranscriptome equality EST Eulerian tour evaluation evolution Exact Match exponential F.2.2 filtration FOS: Computer and information sciences FOS: Physical sciences Gapped seed genetics genome genome rearrangement genome sequencing genomics Golomb ruler graph greedy greedy algorithm Greedy conjecture Haemophilus influenzae Hamiltonian path heuristic algorithms Hi-C homologous sequences human hybrid zone Hypergraph incomplete lineage sorting indexing information content information theory input string INS insulin integer sequence internal duplication intragenic recombination irreducible factor kinship Kolmogorov complexity lattice LCS Levenshtein distance linear superstring linear time linear time algorithm Longest common subsequence machine learning malaria mapping tool matroid maximal chain Maximum coverage Maximum independent set Maximum stable set medecine memory metagenome metagenomics microorganisms microsatellite evolution Minimum assignment minisatellite minisatellite locus minisatellites MIS modification monkey test motif motif size mouse mRNA MS-Align multiple alignment multiple read mutation MVR N-gram NGS NP-complete NP-hard On-line algorithms optimal coding oryza line overlap overlap graph Pairwise alignment parameterized complexity path pattern Pattern recognition pattern search perfect detection periods Permutation phylogenetic profile Polynomial Time Approximation Scheme price proportional length protein domain proteome publication PWM python radish genome random-access memory random text Read mapping rearrangement Recognition recombinant regular expression regularity detection regulation relative compression repeats reverse complementary sequence RLE RNA search algorithm seed segment tree seminar sequence sequence alignment sequence classification sequence comparison Sequence graph short tandem repeats Shortest Common Superstring Problem Shortest cyclic cover of strings shortest DNA cyclic cover problem Shortest Superstring Problem similarity similarity metrics single cell soft software spaced-seed Statistical Mechanics (cond-mat.stat-mech) string String matching stringology Stringology Text Algorithms Indexing Data Structures De Bruijn Graph Assembly Space Complexity Dynamic Update strings student sturgeon phylogeny subset system suffix array suffix tree superstring sweep line tandem duplication tandem repeat tandem repeat alignment tandem repeats team text text compression Text indexing Tiling time complexity tool training transcription factor transcriptome transcriptomics translation tree tree alignment validation score virus VNTR W[1]-hard web resource web server Whole genome alignment word word enumeration word RAM model workshop Yakuts zebra fish
+68W32 adaptation Aho-Corasik algebraic technique algorithm algorithms alignment alignment score ALPACA alphabet size Anchor-based strategy ancient DNA Approximability approximate match approximate pattern matching approximate repeats approximation Approximation algorithm approximation algorithms APX assembly autocorrelation award bacteria Bacterial genomes Basic Period binary alphabet Binary Vector binding binding site bioinformatics Biological Physics (physics.bio-ph) biophysics BLAST bounds Burrows-Wheeler cancer cancer stem cell cDNA character Characterisation chemical mark chromatin chromosome circular permutation cluster analysis clustering clustering algorithms coding coiled coil Collinear fragment chaining common word Comparative genomics complexity compressed data structures compression compression algorithms compression gain computer science Concat-Cycles concensus string conference conformation Connectivity cross-over cyclic cover Cyclic string cyclic strings Cytoplasmic Male Sterility Data compression data structure Data structures Data Structures and Algorithms (cs.DS) database DCJ de Bruijn graph defense diagnostic discrete line DNA dominance order double cut and join duplication dynamic programming edit distance encoding enumeration epitranscriptome equality EST Eulerian tour evaluation evolution Exact Match exponential F.2.2 filtration FOS: Computer and information sciences FOS: Physical sciences Gapped seed genetics genome genome rearrangement genome sequencing genomics Golomb ruler graph greedy greedy algorithm Greedy conjecture Haemophilus influenzae Hamiltonian path heuristic algorithms Hi-C homologous sequences human hybrid zone Hypergraph incomplete lineage sorting indexing information content information theory input string INS insulin integer sequence internal duplication intragenic recombination irreducible factor kinship Kolmogorov complexity lattice LCS Levenshtein distance linear superstring linear time linear time algorithm Longest common subsequence machine learning malaria mapping tool matroid maximal chain Maximum coverage Maximum independent set Maximum stable set medecine memory metagenome metagenomics microorganisms microsatellite evolution Minimum assignment minisatellite minisatellite locus minisatellites MIS modification monkey test motif motif size mouse mRNA MS-Align multiple alignment multiple read mutation MVR N-gram NGS NP-complete NP-hard On-line algorithms optimal coding oryza line overlap overlap graph Pairwise alignment parameterized complexity path pattern Pattern recognition pattern search perfect detection periods Permutation phylogenetic profile Polynomial Time Approximation Scheme price proportional length protein domain proteome publication PWM python radish genome random-access memory random text Read mapping rearrangement Recognition recombinant regular expression regularity detection regulation relative compression repeats replication reverse complementary sequence RLE RNA search algorithm seed segment tree seminar sequence sequence alignment sequence classification sequence comparison Sequence graph short tandem repeats Shortest Common Superstring Problem Shortest cyclic cover of strings shortest DNA cyclic cover problem Shortest Superstring Problem similarity similarity metrics single cell soft software spaced-seed Statistical Mechanics (cond-mat.stat-mech) string String matching stringology Stringology Text Algorithms Indexing Data Structures De Bruijn Graph Assembly Space Complexity Dynamic Update strings student sturgeon phylogeny subset system suffix array suffix tree superstring sweep line tandem duplication tandem repeat tandem repeat alignment tandem repeats team text text compression Text indexing Tiling time complexity tool training transcription transcription factor transcriptome transcriptomics translation treatment tree tree alignment validation score virus VNTR W[1]-hard web resource web server Whole genome alignment word word enumeration word RAM model workshop Yakuts zebra fish

 Contact